-Bitter chocolate might lure Bindu Bansinath anywhere, but for the past three years, the Central Jersey native has found home in Manhattan, where she is a junior at Columbia College.
+Bitter chocolate might lure Bindu Bansinath anywhere, but for the past three years, the Central Jersey native has found home in Manhattan, where she is a senior at Columbia College.
 The five-foot daughter of Indian immigrants, Bindu is a fiction writer and a beginning crossfitter, with a short, unashamed temper and a bottle of red Cholula stocked in her purse.
-Throughout her time at Columbia, she has interned at PEN American Center, Simon & Schuster, and Penguin Random House.
+Throughout her time at Columbia, she has interned at the New York Times, The Wylie Agency, PEN American Center, Simon & Schuster, and Penguin Random House.
 An aggressor at buffet lines, she serves as co Editor-in-Chief of Columbia’s 4x4 magazine, which publishes the literary work of undergraduates from all four schools.
-Her own writing has appeared in CALYX, PANK, The Smokelong Quarterly, and others.
+Her own writing has appeared in the New York Times, CALYX, PANK, The Smokelong Quarterly, and others.
 Though Bindu’s ID and a previous line in her biography state that she is five foot tall, in fact, she is 4’11 ½.
 But that is a half-inch lie she will keep telling herself.